rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

 ```

 Now that we've explored how variables work, let's look at some more
-data types of values that we can bind variables to.
+data types they can have.